Petrol and diesel prices today: Check fuel rates in your city

-After remaining steady for three days, prices of petrol and diesel across the country inched higher on Tuesday, February 9, 2021.
-The prices of both auto fuels were raised by 35 paise per litre each across the national capital on Tuesday.
-Prior to this, the prices were last hiked by 30 paise per litre each on Friday.
+Prices of petrol and diesel were hiked for the third straight day across the country on Thursday, February 11, 2021.
+Petrol price was raised by 25 paise per litre in Delhi, while diesel climbed 30 paise a litre.

-The price of petrol in Delhi currently now stands at Rs 87.30 per litre while that of diesel is at Rs 77.48.
-In Mumbai, petrol now costs 93.83, while diesel is retailing at Rs 84.36.
+With today’s price revision, petrol now costs Rs 87.85 a litre in the national capital while diesel is at Rs 78.03.
+In Mumbai, petrol price now stands at Rs 94.36 while diesel is retailing at Rs 84.94.
+Fuel prices are retailing at their record high levels at present in the country.

-Fuel prices vary from state to state depending on local sales tax or VAT.
-At present, they are retailing at record high levels in the country.
+Petrol and diesel prices vary from state to state depending on local sales tax or VAT.

-In the global markets, oil prices edged up on Tuesday to their highest in 13 months as supply cuts by major producers and optimism over fuel demand recovery support energy markets, according to a report by news agency Reuters.
+In the global markets, oil prices fell on Thursday, giving up some of the recent strong gains on profit-taking and speculation that the market’s strength could tempt producers like Saudi Arabia to reduce output by less, according to a report by news agency Reuters.

+Brent crude fell 40 cents (0.7 per cent) to $61.07 a barrel, as of 0350 GMT, after touching its highest since January 2020 on Wednesday, after a strong run in recent days driven by the Organisation of Petroleum Exporting Countries and its allies, known as OPEC+, agreed output cuts and vaccine rollouts fired up hopes of a recovery in demand.
+US crude slid 35 cents (0.6 per cent) to $58.33 a barrel, the report said.

 |City